 You will need to be registered to use the online service – please contact reception.

-Please note that we do need 24 hours notice or 48 hours if the request is by post.
+Please note that due to high demand prescriptions will now take 48 hours.
 The prescription is passed to your usual GP for checking and signing, and this is usually not completed until the day following the request.

 Once completed, the prescriptions may be collected from our reception desk.
 Alternatively, if you supply a stamped addressed envelope, we can post them back to you.